suiet/wallet-kit/website/docs/QuickStart.md

 Hello my friend 👋 Welcome onboard 🛳

-Suiet wallet kit is a wallet aggregator for DApps to interact with all the wallets in SUI💧 ecosystem easily. 🥳
+Suiet wallet kit is a wallet aggregator for DApps to interact with all the wallets in Sui💧 ecosystem easily. 🥳

 Let's try our kit and empower your dapp in minutes. 🪄